hansen942/pl-project/README.md

 in

-{-- chinese_remainder n p m q is: if p and q are relatively prime: Some k where k is the unique integer between 0 and pq - 1 that is equivlant to n mod p and m mod q otherwise None --}
+{-- chinese_remainder n p m q is: if p and q are relatively prime: Some k where k is the unique integer between 0 and |pq| - 1 that is equivalent to n mod p and m mod q
+  otherwise: None --}
 let chinese_remainder n p m q = let pqbasis = basis p q in match pqbasis with